pulumi/pulumi-awsx/sdk/python/README.md

 **Note:** The new top-level components (outside the `classic` namespace) may require additional code changes and resource re-creation.

+### Notable changes

+- Removed ECS Cluster as this did not add any functionaly over the [AWS Classic ECS Cluster resource](https://www.pulumi.com/registry/packages/aws/api-docs/ecs/cluster/).
+- Removed `Vpc.fromExistingIds()` as this was originally added because other components depended on the concrete VPC component class.
+The new components in v1 no longer have hard dependencies on other resources, so instead the subnets from the existing VPC can be passed into other components directly.

 ## References

 * [Tutorial](https://www.pulumi.com/blog/crosswalk-for-aws-1-0/)